cdsittampalam/documentation/docs/Qredo Network.md

 A developer user can use the Qredo Network through the [Partner API](/docs/Partner%20API).

 Qredo currently supports Bitcoin.
-However, future versions will include Ethereum, XRP, USDC coin, and other cryptocurrency support.
+However, future versions will include Ethereum, XRP, USDC coin, and other cryptocurrencies.

 ### Behaviours